-- [15] There is a statutory requirement under section 88(1) of the Building Act 2004 for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work. - [16] Failing to provide a record of work is a ground for discipline under section 317(1)(da)(ii) of the Act.
-In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [17] The Board discussed issues with regard to records of work in its decision C2-01170 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, who a record of work must be provided to and what might constitute a good reason for not providing a record of work.
+- [21] There is a statutory requirement under section 88(1) of the Building Act 2004 for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work6. - [22] Failing to provide a record of work is a ground for discipline under section 317(1)(da)(ii) of the Act.
+In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [23] The Board discussed issues with regard to records of work in its decision C2-011707 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, who a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [24] The starting point with a record of work is that it is a mandatory statutory requirement whenever restricted building work under a building consent is carried out or supervised by a licensed building practitioner (other than as an owner-builder).
+Each and every licensed building practitioner who carries out restricted building work must provide a record of work. - [25] The statutory provisions do not stipulate a timeframe for the licenced person to provide a record of work.
+The provisions in section 88(1) simply states "on completion of the restricted building work ...". - [26] In most situations issues with the provision of a record of work do not arise.
+The work progresses and records of work are provided in a timely fashion.
+Completion occurred in or about April 2016.
+A record of work was not provided until July 2017.
+On this basis the Board finds that the record of work was not provided on completion as required and the disciplinary offence has been committed.
+The Respondent's efforts to provide a record of work to the main contractor were far too late and were directed at the wrong person. - [27] The Respondent should note that the responsibility to provide a record of work to the owner and the territorial authority lies with the Respondent, not the main contractor.
+Whilst is may be pragmatic to provide it to the main contractor the

-&lt;sup>6 Restricted Building Work is defined by the Building (Definition of Restricted Building Work) Order 2011
+6 Restricted Building Work is defined by the Building (Definition of Restricted Building Work) Order 2011

-&lt;sup>7 Licensed Building Practitioners Board Case Decision C2-01170 15 December 2015
+7 Licensed Building Practitioners Board Case Decision C2-01170 15 December 2015